Secured vs. unsecured debt consolidation loans

 Both home equity loans and HELOCs let you convert a portion of your home’s equity into cash.
 Equity is the difference between what your home is worth and what you currently owe.

 If you take out a home equity loan, you’ll receive the entire amount you borrow in a lump sum and repay in equal monthly installments.
 The interest rate is fixed.
+A HELOC, on the other hand, acts like a credit card.
+You can pull funds from it as needed.
+You’ll only repay what you borrow from a HELOC, and the interest rate is variable.

 Both home equity loans and HELOCs are excellent for debt consolidation.
-They may offer better competitive interest rates than a comparable personal loan.
+They may offer more competitive interest rates than a comparable personal loan.
 Plus, you may get approved for a large amount if you have a lot of equity in your home.

 Unsecured debt consolidation loan options

 Unlike secured loans, you won’t need to put up collateral to get approved for these credit options.
+Because of this, lenders rely heavily on your credit profile, income and job history to make decisions.

 Unsecured personal loan

 This loan product allows you to consolidate your debts to simplify the repayment process.
 You’ll get a fixed interest rate and a predictable monthly payment.
 Most lenders feature rapid approval and funding times.
-Some lenders, such as Achieve, even offer discounted rates on personal loans used for debt consolidation.

 Peer-to-peer loan